deobald/notes/Crux- Capture The Truth.md

 The laws in the outermost layer are very different.
 They are the laws of society -- whether express or implied, encoded or assumed.
 These laws are referred to by historian Yuval Noah Harari as "imagined realities" but are perhaps better understood as "collective hallucinations." footnote:harari1[Harari provides https://www.youtube.com/watch?v=zen-m0rMp4I[a concise five-minute summary].]
 These hallucinations include deities, nation states, corporations, human rights, and currency.

 Between the fixed law of nature and the fluent law of human delusion exist a number of other layers.
 You draw them on the whiteboard for Patrick.
-At the top, near the laws of nature, are subtle near-truths about the universe, detected by the paraphernalia of Science such as the Large Hadron Collider and the Olfactory Bulb.
-Under that comes a hard, utilitarian layer of electrons, atoms, the human body perceived as individual, and solid state memory.
-Beneath that, pliable (though still pragmatic) notions like transactions and blockchains.
+At the bottom, near the laws of nature, are subtle near-truths about the universe, detected by the paraphernalia of Science such as the Large Hadron Collider and the Olfactory Bulb.
+Above that comes a hard, utilitarian layer of electrons, atoms, the human body perceived as individual, and solid state memory.
+Above that, pliable (though still pragmatic) notions like transactions and blockchains.
 The last layers, groping toward the hallucinatory, consist of currencies and corporations.

 You draw a second axis.
 Codependent on the first, this axis does not form a two-dimensional plane so much as it forms a shard.
-At its apex is the Ultimate Truth, the union of the subtlest truths and the fundamental actualities of the universe.
-As the shard descends through the layers, it also expands on its second axis between actual truths and apparent truths.
+At its lower vertex is the Ultimate Truth, the union of the subtlest truths and the fundamental actualities of the universe.
+As the shard ascends through the layers, it also expands on its second axis between actual truths and apparent truths.
+Each consecutive layer has a wider rift between the two.

+The Ultimate Truth is ineffable.
+No one has catalogued the supramundane or it would be a staple of every airport bookstore.
+Only the layers built atop Ultimate Truth can be captured, and even those are only captured as _apparent_ reality.

+The actual truth of matter is the subatomic and the apparent truth of matter is our identity.
+"I am" is true enough for mundane purposes.
+The actual truth of data is _facts_ and the apparent truth of data is, again, identity.
+Data is, however, always in the third person: "the user with id 37649 has been kick-banned."
+We perceive one identity -- in this case, we've even given that identity a number -- as changing state over time.
+"He was online at time T... then he was kick-banned at time T+1."
+This is the great illusion.
+We construct an identity, an entity, because it is true enough for mundane purposes. footnote:hickey1[https://www.infoq.com/presentations/Are-We-There-Yet-Rich-Hickey/[Are We There Yet?]]

+[quote, Rich Hickey, Are We There Yet?]
+____
+Entities that we see as continuous are a superimposition we place on a bunch of values that are causally-related.
+____

+Which apparent realities do we permit ourselves between the consequent layers?
+We accept the generality of the _transaction_, which is in turn predicated on higher-level illusions like _currency_ and _corporations_.
+The actual truth of the human species is that we exploit our capacity for cooperation to execute projects at a global scale across a network of eight billion nodes. footnote:hararisapiens[https://www.ynharari.com/book/sapiens-2/[Sapiens]] The apparent truth of our species is that we use money to buy stocks in corporations.
+The economy is true enough for mundane purposes.

+We can approach the actual truth of governments, corporations, and currencies by observing their imaginary and ephemeral nature but there is no utility in this.
+One person may become entirely convinced that the nation state of Israel is not a real thing but that does not eliminate the fantasy from the minds of billions of other human beings. -- the number of observers is what counts

 - change = truth, certainty = deceit